sbabic/swupdate/doc/source/swupdate.rst

 In this way it is possible to specify that `copy-1` gets installed to `/dev/mtd4`, while `copy-2` to `/dev/mtd5`.
-By properly selecting the installation locations, `swupdate` will update the firmware in the other slot.
+By properly selecting the installation locations, `SWUpdate` will update the firmware in the other slot.

-The method of image selection is out of the scope of swupdate and user is responsible for calling `swupdate` passing proper settings.
+The method of image selection is out of the scope of SWUpdate and user is responsible for calling `SWUpdate` passing proper settings.

 Streaming feature
 -----------------

-swupdate is thought to be able to stream the received image directly into the target, without any temporary copy.
+SWUpdate is thought to be able to stream the received image directly into the target, without any temporary copy.
 In fact, the single installer (handler) receive as input the file descriptor set at the beginning of the image that must be installed.